Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

 ## TL;DR

-The worker offload landed and it is the right architecture, but **three things keep the main thread and the GPU on the hook**:
+The worker implementation landed but remains disabled in production.
+If it is reconsidered later, **three things keep the main thread and GPU on the hook**:

 1. **The bake path still does unbounded synchronous serialization on the main thread.** `bakeryBakeTile` calls `flush()` per tile, which drains the *global*